JonasPflaume/JY_ML/README.md

 | SAC | -144.04 | 8377.89 |
 | ...| | |

-In SAC(soft actor-critic) the reinforcement learning package stablebaseline3 was used to compared with various control strategies.
+Note: In SAC(soft actor-critic) the reinforcement learning package stablebaseline3 was used to compare with various control strategies.
 The training ran for 50k timesteps, to a convergence of the epi reward.
+The cost matrices in iLQR are troublesome to tune by hand.
+Therefore, its performance is just ok, but no problem to swing up and stabilize.